firelightrpg/PilotWave/Conflicts.md

 You may allocate turrets, bays or both and the respective points from you ship's Power Plant for targeting.
 You may allocate a mount either for targeting or point defense or both, but each requires a separate power point allocation.

+CPR/EPR turrets also have a fixed amount of ammunition, typically rated at ten times the tonnage, or 100 times for fighters.
+1000 rounds are exhausted with each attack or point defense.
+Any number of missiles may be fired in an attack or interception, and a typical compliment is tonnage divided by 10.

-Choose targets from surface or interior.
+Choose targets from surface and interior.
 Surface targets bypass armor, but not countermeasures.
 Surface targets include weapon (bay or turret), fuel or maneuver drive.
-Interior targets include crew, sensors, computer, power plant and jump drive.
+Interior targets include crew, sensors, computer, power plant and jump drive, but the damage must penetrate the armor.
+A hit that penetrates by twice the armor value perforates the target and renders the ship inoperable or potentially destroyed.
+A hit that has zero shifts after penetration vents the interior atmosphere, but doesn't do damage to interior targets otherwise.

 #### Countermeasures